B2. Operations

 Duration: approximately 50 minutes

-Place tokens and sheets of paper at the disposal of the students.
+Place counters and sheets of paper out for the students to use.

 Group students in pairs and ask them to compose other problems based on the ideas on the board.